Parkinson's Disease

 Motor neuron disease also referred as Amyotrophic lateral sclerosis (ALS) is a rapidly progressive debilitating disease affecting upper and lower motor neurons with a median survival rate of 2-3 years.
 Currently, riluzole that extends survival by only 2-3 months, is the only globally approved drug.
 The well studied ALS genes include TDP-43, an RNA-binding protein localised within nucleus that regulate splicing and RNA metabolism.

-Studentship | Discovery of novel mitochondrial and organelle mechanisms underlying Parkinson’s disease
+Studentship | Discovery of novel organelle and ubiquitin mechanisms underlying Parkinson’s disease

 Project with